Multiphase modeling of anisotropic biomass particle pyrolysis accounting for particle deformation and coupled gas-phase dynamics: Introduction

 All the previously mentioned works fall under the same critical assumption: the solid particle interface is considered stationary during the simulation.
 This hypothesis significantly simplifies the model's complexity but limits its applicability to conditions where this effect can be neglected.
 For example, the variation of the characteristic dimension, such as the particle diameter, can significantly impact the exchange of heat and mass across the interface \cite{huang2014modeling}.
 Therefore, it is of crucial relevance to find numerical solutions to consider the shrinking phenomena, which can shed light on the interplay between biomass degradation and volume changes.
 In the context of wood pyrolysis, \citet{GOMEZ2018671} combined this effect in a simplified manner, using a mass redistribution approach, without a systematic description of the multiphase system.

 To overcome the limitations of the above approaches, this work proposes a unified framework which can resolve the evolution of the solid particle, together with the dynamics of the gas phase.
-This model resolves the boundary layer at the gas-solid interface, and it does not rely on sub-grid-scale correlations for the heat and mass transfer.
+This model resolves the boundary layer at the gas-solid interface and does not rely on sub-grid-scale correlations for heat and mass transfer.
 The particle evolves considering both porosity changes and the volume-shrinking effects.
-The resulting formulation is general, and it can be applied to conditions where the interface exchange terms are not known or cannot be easily estimated, which was not possible with the previous models.
+The resulting formulation is \tc{ is independent of the particle shape and number}, and it can be applied to conditions where the interface exchange terms are not known or cannot be easily estimated, which was not possible with the previous models.